iTwin/itwinjs-core/docs/learning/WriteAConnector.md

     - [Transform](#data-alignment) the new or changed source data into the target BIS schema.
     - Write the resulting BIS data to the local briefcase.
     - Remove BIS data corresponding to deleted source data.
-  - BridgeRunner: Obtain required [Locks and Codes](./backend/ConcurrencyControl.md) from the iModel server and code server.
+  - ConnectorRunner: Obtain required [Locks and Codes](./backend/ConcurrencyControl.md) from the iModel server and code server.
-- BridgeRunner: [Push](./backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) changes to the iModel server.
+- ConnectorRunner: [Push](./backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) changes to the iModel server.

 ### Analyzing the Connector output